Rabidscoobie/SC-Joystick-Configuration/index.md

 # Introduction

-When I started playing **Star Citizen [\[1\]](#reference-list)** (SC) I found the key combinations required during "flight" overwhelming.
+When I started playing **Star Citizen [\[1\]](#reference-list "Reference List: [1]")** (SC) I found the key combinations required during "flight" overwhelming.
 I saw this problem as something that could be overcome by designing a physical "control panel" which would have the most important functions mapped to a dedicated button.

 *Note: I only outline setting up the SC "flight" functionality as I primarily use keyboard and mouse for other parts of the game such as First-Person Shooting (FPS).*